 Actually, neutrinos forming the cosmic neutrino background (a relic of the Big Bang from before Big Bang nucleosynthesis (BBN)) were originally a form of hot dark matter, but they lost kinetic energy in a manner similar to that of cosmologically redshifting photons and became a minor contribution to cold dark matter.

-We are trying to calculate simulated large-scale structure that as the SAME statistical properties as that of the large-scale structure: e.g., same average number of galaxies of each type per unit volume, same average number of galaxy clusters per unit volume, etc.
+We are trying to calculate simulated large-scale structure that has the SAME statistical properties as that of the large-scale structure: e.g., same average number of galaxies of each type per unit volume, same average number of galaxy clusters per unit volume, etc.

 Why CAN'T we calculate our observable universe?